RodriCabrera/cowork-turbo/README.md

 - `ui`: a stub React component library shared by both `web` and `docs` applications
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo
+- 'tailwind-config': with the objective of having a unified design across the UIs.
+- 'types': in order to avoid repeated declarations of the same type, we created this package with some interfaces to be reused throughout the project.

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).

 ### Utilities

-This turborepo has some additional tools already setup for you:
+This turborepo has some additional tools already setup:

 - [TypeScript](https://www.typescriptlang.org/) for static type checking
 - [ESLint](https://eslint.org/) for code linting